The New Search Engine Playbook:

 How to Optimize for AEO and LLMs

 Search engine optimization has officially entered its AI era.
 That’s not to say that SEO is dead.
 It’s definitely alive and well.
 But the playing field has altered dramatically.
-If traditional SEO makes you visible, Answer Engine Optimization (AEO) makes you useful.
-And that’s a key distinction in this dynamic shift.

 Google AI Overviews, Search Generative Experience (SGE), ChatGPT’s Browse, Perplexity, and emerging LLM-powered search tools are changing how people discover and evaluate information.
-Ranking on page one is no longer the only goal — you now have to earn a place inside the answer itself.
+This adds a new layer beyond traditional SEO: how content is extracted, interpreted, and used inside AI-generated answers.

 What Is Answer Engine Optimization (AEO)?